-Chartio’s Google Sheets connection allows you to automatically import Google Sheets from your account and use them like you would any other data source: a spreadsheet corresponds to a database and worksheets correspond to tables.
-Any updates made to rows in your Sheets data will be immediately queryable in Chartio.
+Chartio’s Google Sheets connection allows you to automatically import Google Sheets to your account and use them like you would any other data source.
+A spreadsheet corresponds to a database, and worksheets correspond to tables.
+Any updates made to rows in your Sheets data are immediately queryable in Chartio.

 - Remove extra headers and footers.

 - Each worksheet should be in a tabular format, starting in the top-left cell, with all data arranged in columns and one header row with no empty header cells.

 - The header row should contain no special characters (including newlines).
 Headers should contain only numbers, letters, and/or underscores.